#Jamaica: 10 Facts You Didn’t Know About Portmore

 • In 1995, local entertainer Byron Lee decided to make a local version of Trinidad’s road carnival in Jamaica.
 The first staging of Jamaica’s road carnival took place on Easter Monday, 1995 in Portmore.
 The road carnival was short-lived and only lasted in Portmore until the year 2000 due to challenges with the unfamiliar culture and lack of support, but has since moved to the Kingston and St. Andrew area.

 Recently, Portmore has become the place to be for young professionals and families looking for affordable, modern housing solutions.
-That’s why at WIHCON we’ve conceptualised the Bermonde.
+That’s why we’re coming home to the Sunshine City!

 We can’t wait to get back into Portmore again!